ericboehs/nest_thermostat/README.md

-nest home     # => Your Nest is now set to home nest humidity # => The relative humidity is currently 53% nest until    # => Your home will reach it's target temperature at 7:30pm
+nest home     # => Your Nest is now set to home nest humidity # => The relative humidity is currently 53% nest until    # => Your home will reach it's target temperature at 7:30pm nest ip       # => The current ip address is 5.68.127.16.
+I placed it in your clipboard.
 ```

 There are some aliases as well: